deusExMac/CURE-Clustering/README.md

  Folder testdata/ contains csv files to test CURE implementation.
 Some of the files in testdata/ were downloaded from [4].

+ This is a first version.
+Needs more testing and some refactoring.
+This readme is still under development.

 # How to execute
 Make sure to edit the configuration file CURE.config (written in the yaml serialization language) to set the appropriate settings (e.g. number of clusters, number of representatives etc).
 Each block can refer to specific file.
 To execute: